 “I think this outbreak was most surprising because we’ve had norovirus on campus, but [it has] never [hit] so many people, so severely, and all at once,” Wendy Memishian ’19 said.

 Since the GI bug hit, Batesies have speculated a variety of causes.
-One of the most popular insists that this sudden illness was the result of food poisoning, either from Gala or from Commons.
+One of the most popular insists that this sudden illness was the result of food poisoning, either from Gala or Commons.
 However, Health Services was quick to debunk this rumor.

 “There were a lot of people who knew it was the romaine lettuce and knew it was the vegan bar and knew it was the lobster from Gala—we didn’t see any trends like that,” Abigail Alfred, Manager of Outreach and Support Services at Health Services, said.
-“There was no clear thing that everybody ate, so our medical provider ruled out foodborne illness quickly.”
+“There was no clear thing that everybody ate, so our medical provider ruled out food borne illness quickly.”

-Health Services has confirmed that this illness is undoubtedly contagious.
+She confirmed that this illness is undoubtedly contagious.

 “There were so many rumors because I think people wanted to feel like they knew what was going on so they could prevent it,” Memishian said.
 “That was the scary part, not knowing if you were about to be the next victim of the mysterious illness.”